lauriecai/recipez-ios-app/README.md

 A good user experience is important because we want our users to use the app to address certain needs.
 When users are confused or become frustrated, they’re unlikely to return.

 Taking the time to build a solid foundation is an investment into being a better engineer.
-Even though going on hour-long tangents for new concepts delayed completion, I spent extra time learning how to cache images, use dependency injection / protocols, and write unit tests.
+Even though going on hour-long tangents for new concepts delayed completion, I spent extra time learning how to cache images, use dependency injection / protocols, gracefully handle errors, and write unit tests.

 ### Time Spent
 This project took 6 days and comprised of the following chunks: